 Even though this factor has low impact, you should not neglect this one.
 The way you manage multiple types of credit is a good way to show the lender your creditworthiness.

 Your credit enquiries are also considered to a good extent for calculating your credit score.
 These are a few factors affecting credit score.
 Keep them in mind for maintaining a good score.

 We hope now you know what factors affect your credit score.
 So, keep these in check to get a good credit score and increase your credit worthiness.
-You can apply for a personal loan with a credit score right from the Airtel Thanks mobile recharge app.
+You can apply for a personal loan from Airtel Flexi Credit with a good credit score right away.